MichalOpoka/ecfr/cfr/title-30-Mineral-Resources/chapter-II-Bureau-Safety-Environmental-Enforcement-Department-Interior/subchapter-B-Offshore/part-285-Renewable-Energy-Alternate-Uses-Existing-Facilities-Outer-Continental-Shelf/subpart-G-Facility-Design-Fabrication-Installation/subjectgroup-ECFR20f43624fbf8537-Certified-Verification-Agent/section-285.709.md

 (3) Material quality and identification methods;

-(4) Fabrication procedures specified in the Fabrication and Installation Report, and adherence to such procedures;
+(4) Fabrication procedures specified in your FIRs and adherence to such procedures;

 (5) Welder and welding procedure qualification and identification;